 The University’s quality assurance policies and processes are contained within the Quality Assurance Handbook

-All Foundation degrees, Honours degrees and Masters degrees delivered by Arts University Bournemouth are the sole responsibility of the University with respect to the maintenance of quality and standards.
+All Honours degrees and Masters degrees delivered by Arts University Bournemouth are the sole responsibility of the University with respect to the maintenance of quality and standards.
 No awards at these levels delivered at AUB (and publicised on this website) are delivered collaboratively, although please see the statement on employer engagement below.

 Research degrees are delivered through a partnership arrangement with the University of the Arts London, which is the awarding body for MPhil and PhD.
 The University of the Arts London is responsible for assuring the standard of awards.
 Responsibility for the quality of the student experience rests with the Arts University Bournemouth, which makes annual report to the University of the Arts London.

-Arts University Bournemouth additionally validates awards offered by Cleveland College of Art and Design (first cohort entering 2012/13).
-Arts University Bournemouth holds ultimate responsibility for the standards and quality of these awards, and the detailed arrangements are set out in a Memorandum of Understanding signed by both institutions in September 2012.
+Arts University Bournemouth additionally validates awards offered by Cleveland College of Art & Design, and Bournemouth & Poole College.
+Arts University Bournemouth holds ultimate responsibility for the standards and quality of these awards, and the detailed arrangements are set out in a Memorandum of Understanding with each institution.